 Once I became aware of this, I focused on discovering how my students’ brains worked and shaped the lessons and assignments accordingly.
 Their learning immediately became more enriched.
 Learning the way we best take in information is only an initial step, however.
 Appreciating the season in which the human brain is ready to receive is also important.

 When I think back to grade school, I often wonder why it took me longer to understand specific mathematical concepts and then perhaps a year later, they were so clear.
 While the type of instruction could be a factor, I believe much of it had to do with brain development.

 The Brain “Gets It” When It Gets It

-So although it takes my daughter and I bit longer to complete nightly reading because while exercising her need for kinesthetics, she acts out each scene within the plot of the story, I allow it.
-Sometimes, she even dons costumes and renames the characters which adds on another 25 minutes but we get through the book and her brain is happy.
+So although it takes my daughter a bit longer to complete nightly reading because while exercising her need for kinesthetics, she acts out each scene within the plot of the story, I allow it.
+Sometimes, she even dons costumes and renames the characters which adds on another 25 minutes, but we get through the book and her brain is happy.

 Let’s keep nurturing our children’s brains by exposing them to amazing things, giving them what they need and allowing it all to soak in.

 Let’s celebrate their wins and losses and watch them thrive.
 The knowledge is there and when we listen, it spurts out daily.